adiekaye/very-simple-vector-database/README.md

 - For macOS/Linux: `source venv/bin/activate`
 5. Install the required libraries: `pip install -r requirements.txt`
 6. Run `main.py` to see a demonstration of the vector database in action: `python main.py`

-7. To exit the virtual environment, type `deactivate` in the terminal.
+To exit the virtual environment, type `deactivate` in the terminal.

 Note: The virtual environment and requirements installation steps are optional but recommended to ensure compatibility and avoid conflicts with other Python packages you may have installed.

+## Contents
+- `main.py`: Contains the implementation of the VectorDatabase class and a simple example of its usage
+- `requirements.txt`: Lists the required libraries for this project
+- `README.md`: Provides instructions for setting up and running the example, and explains the contents of the repository
+- `.gitignore`: A simple Git configuration file to ignore the virtual environment directory

 ## License
 This project is licensed under the MIT License.